Google Forms Can Do Anything With These Awesome Add-Ons

-This one tool can help you gather information about anything.
+This single tool can help you gather information about anything.
 If you use Google Forms, then you already know that.

 But you may not have realized that you can take your forms to the next level with the right add-ons.

-Save time, reduce errors, and make your forms more dynamic with these amazing Google Forms add-ons.
+Save time, reduce errors, and make your forms more dynamic with these advanced Google Forms add-ons.

 Make a list better with check in and check out items.

 CheckItOut is an awesome add-on if you need a form for checking in and out items.
 You might use this for work equipment like laptops and projectors.
 Or you could use it for classroom supplies like textbooks and subject-specific DVDs.